delta-rho/install-vagrant/README.md

 ````
 vagrant up
 ````
-or
+or, for virtual box:
 ````
 vagrant up --provider=virtualbox
 ````
-for virtual box or
+or, for aws:
 ````
 vagrant up --provider=aws
 ```
-for aws.

 Once the provisioning has completed: